mebusy/cs231n_stanford/README.md

         print('Uh-oh!
 The distance matrices are different')
     ```
 - programming tips
-    - to compute L2 distance, directly using numpy Vector operations may cause huge memory usage
+    - to compute L2 distance, directly using numpy vectorized operations may cause huge memory usage
     - the optimization tip is the convert ∑ (a-b)² to ∑a²+ ∑b²- ∑2ab

 <details>